ThomasVuNguyen/village/UX.md

 ## Flow: credentials
 - Stored locally in `village/config.json`; no enforced file perms.
-- UID/password identify the machine and do not expire by default; passwords may be passed positionally.
+- UID/password identify the machine and do not expire by default; passwords may be passed positionally or set via `village set ...`.

 ## Flow: troubleshooting
 - Check presence: `village logs app tail` (minimal local logs in `app/`).